 What Is Black Algae?

 Black algae is a thread-like growth that develops on rough surfaces in swimming pools.
-It appears as dark black spots on the walls and floor of the pool, and is slippery to the touch.
+It appears as dark black spots on the pool's walls and floor and is slippery to the touch.

 Before adding any chemicals, you will need to:

 - Brush every black algae spot with a steel-bristle brush to remove the protective layer.
 Nylon brushes will not work.
 (Note: If you have a vinyl-lined pool, do not use a wire brush, as this can tear the liner.)